 The courses of Practice Internships (ADEM 4016, INTD 4995) can only be utilized as free electives and will never be considered a guided elective.
 In order to take course ADEM 4016 the student must have at least twelve (12) concentration credits approved.

-51 General Education courses will be selected as included from section General Education Program.
+&lt;sup>72 General Education courses will be selected as identified from section General Education Program.